sigsum/sigsum/www.sigsum.org/content/docs.md

 ## Documentation for contributors

-Meant for contributors and others that follow the project in detail:
+Meant for contributors and others who follow the project in detail:

   - [Archive][]: various notes and weekly meeting minutes
   - [Proposals][]: supplementary material to push decisions forward